 German shepherd Coat Color

-Some of the color coats are acceptable according to this dog’s breed standards, whereas some are considered a fault.
+Some color coats are acceptable according to this dog’s breed standards, whereas some are considered a fault.

 Black And Tan